What happens in a church service?

 The Collection / Offering

 This can happen at any time in the service though it will be announced by the preacher.
-Sometimes it is collected during a song in which case once the singing has started, the collection / offering will begin from the front of the church so you can see it coming.
+Sometimes it is collected during a song in which case once the singing has started, the collection / offering will usually begin from the rear of the church.
 Sometimes the collection / offering is taken while a musical piece is played.

 Contributing to the collection / offering is entirely voluntary so don’t feel you have to give a donation.
 Quite a few people give by direct debit nowadays so nobody will find it odd if you just pass the bag along.